At a glance

 There are no universal rules or limits on withdrawing money from an easy access savings account, although some providers may set their own individual restrictions.

 However, there are certain points to consider if you want to withdraw from an easy access ISA.
-While a so-called “flexible” ISA allows you to withdraw and replace money without affecting your annual ISA allowance, other ISAs don’t offer this flexibility.
+While a so-called “flexible” ISA allows you to withdraw and replace money (in the same tax-year) without affecting your annual ISA allowance, other ISAs don’t offer this flexibility.
 This means that any deposit into the ISA will count towards your ISA allowance, even if you’re replacing money you’ve previously withdrawn from the account.

 Whether you save into a fixed bond or fixed ISA, providers may not allow you to access your money until the end of the term.
 If you can withdraw your money earlier, this is likely to come with a penalty.